SarthakMakhija/tech-lessons-posts/content/en/blog/flips_feature_flipping_for_java/index.md

 description: "Flips is an implementation of the Feature Toggles pattern for Java and Spring (Spring Core / Spring MVC/ Spring Boot) based application.
 Feature Toggle is a powerful technique that allows teams to modify the system behavior and deliver new functionality to end-users rapidly and safely.
 Let's understand what \"Flips\" is all about"
 tags: ["Flips", "Feature toggles", "Spring", "Spring MVC"]
 thumbnail: /flips-feature-title-image.png
-caption: "Background by Linus Nylund on Unsplash"
+caption: "Background by Martin Adams on Unsplash"
 ---

 <img title="Flips" src="/flips.jpg" alt="Flips" />